Gabriele Dell'Otto

-Gabriele Dell'Otto (born December 20, 1973) is an Italian illustrator and author whose works have been published in several countries in the fields of scientific illustration, comic books, calendars, lithographies, books, colored graphic folders, and cover work for magazines and video games.
+Gabriele Dell'Otto (born December 20, 1973) is an Italian illustrator and author whose works have been published in several countries in the fields of scientific illustration, comic books, calendars, lithographs, books, colored graphic folders, and cover work for magazines and video games.

 Early life

 Dell'Otto was born December 20, 1973, in Rome.
 He received a diploma in artistic maturity and registered in the European Design Institute.

 Career

 In 1998, Dell'Otto started collaborating with the European division of Marvel Comics, producing covers, posters and lithographies for Italy, France and Germany.
 In Germany he started collaborating with DC Comics and other publishers such as IPP, Egmont Ehapa and MG Publishing.

 In 2002 and 2003, the Italian Carabinieri hired him to design the images for their historical calendar.

 In 2002, his work was shown to Joe Quesada, the editor-in-chief of Marvel Comics, who assigned him the art duties for the Secret War mini-series, written by Brian Michael Bendis.

 In 2006, he illustrated the cover and promotional images of the Italian version of the Activision videogame Marvel: Ultimate Alliance.

 Between 2006 and 2007, Dell'Otto provided the covers of the miniseries Annihilation, which starred the space-based characters of the Marvel Universe.
 In May 2007, he published the illustrated book Tales.

 In 2009, he was the artist of the X-Force mini-series Sex and Violence, written by Craig Kyle and Christopher Yost.